-For University of Bonn courses, there is a Vorlesungsverzeichnis (course timetable) issued each semester that provides a list of courses and times as well as a campus directory.
-Each semester's Vorlesungs-verzeichnis is published about six weeks before the semester begins and is available at local bookstores for 3.50 Euro.
-In some cases, the information on a given course may be incomplete in the Vorlesungs-verzeichnis.
-For example, the room assignment may be missing, or the instructor may be designated as AN.N., meaning that an instructor had not yet been appointed at the time the Vorlesungsverzeichnis went to print.
+Course Catalog: For University of Bonn courses, there is an online Vorlesungsverzeichnis (course catalogue) issued each semester that provides a list of courses and times: https://basis.uni-bonn.de.
+Each semester's Vorlesungsverzeichnis is available about 2-3 months before the semester begins.
+In some cases, the information on a given course may be incomplete in the Vorlesungsverzeichnis.
+For example, the room assignment may be missing, or the instructor may be designated as N.N., meaning that an instructor has not yet been appointed.